JustinDFuller/justindfuller.com/word/quality.md

 > <br />
 > 2. The condition of being of such a sort as distinguished from others; nature or character relatively considered, as of goods; character; rank.

 We seem to have two types of Quality.
-The first is that which makes something what it is, its attributes (little-q "quality").
-The second is that which distinguishes something from others, its rank (big-Q "Quality").
+The first is that which makes something what it is, its attributes (I'll call this "little-q quality").
+The second is that which distinguishes something from others, its rank (big-Q Quality).

 These are the definitions of quality.
-However, the dictionary includes another tidbit right at the top: *L. qualitas*.
+However, the dictionary includes another tidbit right at the top: *"L. qualitas"*.
 Indicating the etymology of this word; it comes from the Latin *qualitas*.
 The term was coined by Cicero; unsurprisingly, as he wrote three quarters of extant Latin writing from his time.
 Qualitas, in turn, is a calque of the ancient Greek "ποιότης" (poiótēs), literally: "the state of being (-της) a certain nature (ποιός)".

 ![Little-q quality](/image/little_q_quality.png)

-Little-q quality (ποιότης) appears in ancient Greek philosophy.
+This same little-q quality (ποιότης) appears in ancient Greek philosophy.
 Like in Plato's dialogue, Theaetetus, where he investigates the nature of knowledge.

 > **Socrates:**
 > Now perhaps quality *(ποιότης)* seems an extraordinary word, and you do not understand it when used with general application, so let me give particular examples.
 For the active element becomes neither heat nor whiteness, but hot or white, and other things in the same way.

 Here, quality is "hot" and "white"; quality is attributes.
-You might say this is the quality of the observed.
-This type of quality is easily observed, defined, and quantified.
+This type of quality can be observed and quantified.
 It's certainly not the Quality Kant referred to, saying he'd cover his ears if you dared contradict him.
-No, I expect he'd not cover his ears like a toddler, screaming, "it's not BLUE it's RED" when you attempt to describe the sky.
+No, I expect he'd not cover his ears like a toddler, screaming, "Mario's hat is blue not red" when you attempt a description.

 So, here I suggest we pivot to the other.
 The Quality of, "goods; character; rank" according to our friend Webster.
 But here, he and his dictionary are of no further help to us.
 We've already tracked the etymology he provided and it led only to little-q quality.

-To get us started, we can (carefully) venture into the world of pop-philosophy.
+To get us started, we can (carefully) venture into the world of pop-philosophy (OK I admit, we're already there).
 Robert M. Pirsig provides us with a few ideas in his philosophical novel "Zen and The Art of Motorcycle Maintenance".
 But we must tread carefully here, as many of his ideas are verifiably false.
-However, they may be salvageable yet.
+However, they may yet be salvaged.

 Pirsig explores the idea of Quality through the lens of an insane philosopher, Phaedrus.
 Eventually, Phaedrus runs across an ancient Greek definition if Quality.